here-tunan/tunan-blog/README.md

 A full-stack blog application built with Go and Next.js, featuring a modern, feature-rich admin panel and a clean, responsive public-facing interface.

+**✨ Perfect for Low-Spec Servers**: This blog system can be fully deployed on minimal server configurations (as low as 1-core, 1GB RAM), making it ideal for developers on a budget or those just starting with self-hosting.

 ## Star History

 [![Star History Chart](https://api.star-history.com/svg?repos=here-tunan/tunan-blog&type=Date)](https://www.star-history.com/#here-tunan/tunan-blog&Date)